Questions and answers, a new blog post series, one post-op's thoughts on life after weight loss surgery. Question #2...

 Answer: Most doctors will tell you to avoid alcohol and I agree.
 I had my first post-op alcohol in October 2006 so... err math...
 I was 4 months out.
 It hit quick and hard, like major buzz hard after only one drink but the feeling lasted about as quickly as it hit, so I had another.
 You can see how that would be a recipe for disaster if it became a habit.

 In the first few years post-op I had a few party girl nights, recapturing my youth, trying out the new body I guess, alcohol was involved in all those evenings (3 or so in 6 years) and each time I...

 A.) Made some questionable decisions.
 I rarely regret stuff (life is an experience) but I do regret a few decisions I made while I was drinking.

-For example: I might have commandeered an entire wheel of Gouda cheese from a hotel kitchen with a male partner in crime who I shared said cheese with then engaged in a semi-public make-out session.
+For example: I might have commandeered an entire wheel of Gouda cheese from a hotel kitchen with a male partner in crime (sort of a D-list celebrity) who I shared said cheese with then engaged in a semi-public make-out session.

 Not one of my finer moments.
 Now no real harm was done but questionable decisions made while drinking could also be deadly ones.